nathanasiou/weather-ML/README.md

 # Your New Favorite Weather Channel

-This model will potentially forecast weather in Madison, WI.
+I implemented a SARIMAX model to forecast precipitation in Madison, Wisconsin.

 Data: